 Hathaway Brown’s Center for Sustainability engages the HB community with the principles and practices of sustainability, providing a foundation in theory and opportunities for action.
 Taking a “full spectrum” approach to sustainability, the Center’s focus reaches beyond “being green” to address the complex, systemic relationships between social equity, economic security, environmental integrity and human-wellness.
-The Center offers engaging stand-alone programs and also works with faculty to integrate sustainability concepts into the core curriculum, co-curricular programming, and independent student research projects.
 The Center for Sustainability also works across the school to address the school’s own facilities, operations, and institutional culture and practices.

 Sustainability Planning at HB